jainnidhi/tress-lite/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Tress WordPress Theme, Copyright (C) 2014 IdeaBox Themes Tress is distributed under the terms of the GNU GPL

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 Tress is a beautiful, easy to use, mobile responsive, one page, multipurpose theme with WooCommerce support.
 You can either use it as a one page theme or a standard theme.
 It comes with unique one click installation and live cusotmization features which makes it easy to use and setup for all kind of users.
 Multiple color schemes and beautiful typography make it a perfect fit for all kind of websites.